UpstateIndie/UpstateIndie.github.io/_posts/2020-01-11-T3DPlayerAnim_II.md

 tags: [ 'tutorials' ]
 ---

 Welcome back to the FUN side of Torque!
 In <a href="https://www.upstateindie.com/tutorials/2019/12/17/T3DPlayerAnim_I.html">Part I</a> we added the TPose(root/idle) and basic character movement to our Player.
 At the end of this tutorial, we'll have a mixamo character with more fluid input controls and additional movement states.
-Here we'll go over some fundamentals about Torque's input triggers and movement states,  as well as how these things affect animations seen in Torque3D games.
+Here we'll go over some fundamentals about Torque's input triggers and movement states,  as well as how these things affect animations seen in Torque3D games.<br><br>
 <i>
 Throughout this tutorial I refer to Torque3D MIT as Torque.
 <br><br>